 Using a prospecting table

 A prospecting table enables easier monitoring of your prospecting.
 As such, you may add a column dedicated to the prospecting’s tracking and follow-up.
-Each salesperson can add information after exchanges with the prospect, according to the results obtained.
+It is important to record when each prospect was last contacted to ensure timely follow-up and improve sales organization.
+Each sales rep or sales representative can add information after exchanges with the prospect, according to the results obtained.

 Company’s undertaking telephone or email prospecting often use CRM to collect and sort information.
 However, this is not always appropriate, and especially as prospecting activities grow.